History of Kyle Tucker in Timeline

 2024: Injury and All-Star Selection

-During the 2024 season, Kyle Tucker started strong but suffered a right shin injury on June 3.
-Despite the injury, he earned his third career All-Star selection but was placed on the 60-day injured list on July 30 and was activated on September 6.
+During the 2024 season, Kyle Tucker sustained a right shin injury on June 3, leading to his placement on the injured list until after the All-Star break.
+Despite the injury, he earned his third career All-Star selection.

 2024: Roberto Clemente Award Nomination

-On September 11, 2024, Kyle Tucker was announced as the Astros' nominee for the 2024 Roberto Clemente Award, for his support for those in hospice care and children with cancer diagnoses.
+On September 11, 2024, Kyle Tucker was announced as the Astros' nominee for the 2024 Roberto Clemente Award, recognizing his work with those in hospice care and children with cancer diagnoses.